Sarah and the Mollydooker Story

 Mollydooker currently supports a number of charities including:

-- The Hutt Street Centre in Australia, which is a safe place of hope, warmth and belonging for the homeless and vulnerable people in the inner city of Adelaide.
+- The Hutt Street Centre – we donate 30% of our group tasting fees to this organisation from our hometown, which is committed to providing a safe place of hope, warmth & belonging for the homeless & vulnerable people in Adelaide.

-Fast forward to 2018 and as is the case with any good story, one chapter comes to an end another one begins.
-These days, Sarah and Sparky are pursuing their own ‘Enchanted Paths’, with Sarah taking the reins as sole owner and winemaker, now running the business with the support of the very talented and experienced Mollydooker team…
+Fast forward to 2017 and as is the case with any good story, when one chapter come to an end, another one begins.
+These days, Sarah and Sparky are pursuing their own ‘Enchanted Paths’, with Sarah taking the reins as sole owner and chief winemaker, now running the business with the support of her very talented and experienced Mollydooker team.